OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/textures.md

 # Textures

-MoonRay requires textures to be tiled and mipmapped before rendering.
+<aside class="info-aside">MoonRay <b>requires</b> textures to be tiled and mipmapped before rendering.</aside>
 The OpenImageIO utility application `maketx` is the easiest way to do this.

 ## Workflow
 In most cases, MoonRay requires supplied textures to be tiled and mipmapped.
 The easiest way to achieve this is through OpenImageIO’s `maketx` utility, which will convert the provided image to a tiled and mipmapped TIFF file with a TX extension.